iboyko/gradle-plugins/jpamodelgen-plugin/README.md

 apply plugin: "com.github.iboyko.gradle.plugins.jpamodelgen"

-// the following closure demonstrates some of the configuration defaults and is not necessary jpaModelgen {
+// The following closure demonstrates some of the configuration defaults and is not necessary jpaModelgen {
   library = "org.hibernate:hibernate-jpamodelgen:4.3.8.Final"
   jpaModelgenSourcesDir = "src/jpaModelgen/java"
 }

+// Important!!!
+Following configuration of compile java arguments
-compileJava.options.compilerArgs += ["-proc:none"]
+// should be ALWAYS present when using jpamodelgen plugin. compileJava.options.compilerArgs += ["-proc:none"]
 ```

 __Use together with querydsl plugin__